oxidecomputer/cli-old/README.md

 4. Everything else is triggered from the tag push.
 Just make sure all the tests and cross compilation pass on the `main` branch before making and pushing a new tag.

+### Building

+If you're on Debian or Ubuntu, install the required dependencies by running `.github/workflows/cross-deps.sh`.
+Otherwise, look there to see what packages are required.

+Make sure to update to the latest stable rustc: for example, if you use `rustup`, run `rustup update`.

+Then, simply `make`.

+Binaries will be available in `cross/`.

+If you want to only build one of the cross targets, supply the `CROSS_TARGETS` environment variable:

+    CROSS_TARGETS=x86_64-unknown-linux-musl make